-Fig-3 Germination percentage vs Days
+Fig-3 Germination percentage vs Days in chickpea grown in different concentrations of NaCl and KCl.

 Conclusion

-This study conclusively demonstrates that salt stress, induced by both sodium chloride (NaCl) and potassium chloride (KCl), significantly affects the seed germination and early seedling development of Cicer arietinum (chickpea).
+This study conclusively demonstrates that salt stress, induced by both sodium chloride (NaCl) and potassium chloride (KCl), affects the seed germination and early seedling development of Cicer arietinum L. (chickpea).
 The results show that while seeds can tolerate and germinate under mild saline conditions (0.5% concentration), higher levels of salinity (1% and 2%) completely inhibit germination and seedling growth.

 The germination percentage (GP) and mean germination time (MGT) were both sensitive indicators of salt-induced stress.
 Although seeds exposed to 0.5% salt solutions managed to germinate completely, their rate of germination was delayed, and seed vigor indices (SVI-1 and SVI-2) revealed reduced seedling quality compared to the control group.
-The absence of germination at 1% and 2% concentrations clearly illustrates the toxicity threshold beyond which Cicer arietinum cannot initiate successful germination.
+The absence of germination at 1% and 2% concentrations clearly illustrates the toxicity threshold beyond which Cicer arietinum L. cannot initiate successful germination.

 Between the two salts tested, KCl showed slightly lesser inhibitory effects on both germination and seedling vigor at low concentrations compared to NaCl.
 This suggests that potassium ions may be relatively less harmful than sodium ions in the early growth phase, possibly due to their roles in osmotic regulation and enzyme activation in plant cells.